-As an acoustic neuroma patient you may experience symptoms of AN or side effects of treatment.
+Acoustic neuroma patients may experience symptoms and/or side effects of treatment.

 Each heading slides to reveal information.

 Balance and dizziness issues are very common with acoustic neuroma, both pre- and post-treatment and can be long or short-term.
 Some patients experience vertigo, nausea or what many describe as ‘wonky headedness’.
 These symptoms can be mild to severe, may be noticeable only during certain activities, or may impact ability to work or drive.
 The location of the tumor and its blood supply affect balance more than the tumor size itself.